yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 #### Native Tool Calling Settings

-These settings in the `explorer.rollout_model` section configure the VLLM-based engine to generate and parse OpenAI-compatible tool calls.
+These settings in the `explorer.rollout_model` section configure the vLLM-based engine to generate and parse OpenAI-compatible tool calls.
-We use the `Qwen3` model and host model with vllm.
-The configuration for different model can be found in [VLLM Toolcalls](https://docs.vllm.ai/en/stable/features/tool_calling.html#qwen-models)
+We use the `Qwen3` model and host model with vLLM.
+The configuration for different model can be found in [vLLM Toolcalls](https://docs.vllm.ai/en/stable/features/tool_calling.html#qwen-models)

 ```yaml